SebastianUA/terraform/aws/examples/vpc_peering/README.md

-# Work with AWS VPC_PEERING via terraform
+# Work with VPC_PEERING via terraform

 A terraform module for making VPC_PEERING.